PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Headphones

 I prefer speakers to headphones, but some people may be gaming on the go or may prefer to use headsets so they don't bother their roommates.
 It seems there are three types of headsets; the tiny in the ear type (aka "ear buds"), the type you put on your ears (not really sold anymore), and the type which are larger and have foam pads and go around your ears.
 The tiny in the ear type are not very good for gaming due to their inability to reproduce good tonal range due to the tiny speaker size.
 (They also tend to have very short cords.)
-However, there has been a new focus on this type in recent times (2016), as some compeitive gamers are prefering them for their portability and not being a heavy set on their head for multiple hours during a competition.
+There has been a new focus on this type in recent times, as some compeitive gamers are prefering them for their portability and not being a heavy set on their head for multiple hours during a competition.
+However, these tend to be extremely expensive.
 The over the ear type is ideal for extended use and gaming, often superior in tonal range reproduction and volume, but may not be ideal for taking outside of the home due to the size and sometimes weight.
 Also, this type often features the best microphones.

 Recommendation:

-HyperX Cloud II - 4-pole 3.5mm connector and/or USB, 7.1 sound, 53mm size, Frequency response: 15Hz-25KHz - The microphone can not be rotated out of the way, however, it can be removed during times you are not using it.
+HyperX Cloud II - 4-pole 3.5mm connector and/or USB, 53mm size - The microphone can not be rotated out of the way, however, it can be removed during times you are not using it.
 This is a great mainstream gamer headset.
 It has a unified single jack style used by new consoles (PlayStation 4) and media and USB connection.

-Logitech G230 Gaming Headset - 3.5mm connection type, 2.1 sound, 40mm size, Frequency response: 20Hz-20KHz - An over the ear design.
+Corsair Void v2 - 50mm size - An over the ear design.
 Cloth ear covers.
 The microphone can be rotated up to be out of the way.
+A solid gaming headset with Dolby Atmos compatibility.

-XXL Sturdy Hard Shell Headphone Carrying Case - Carrying case.
+Hard Shell Headphone Carrying Case - Carrying case.
 While not necessary for a home user, if you are going to travel, particularly if will be doing so frequently, you may want to consider a hard shell carrying case for your headpones.
+Often you will have enough left over space to put things like your mouse inside as well.

 Hard drive